glennsyang/glennsheppard.dev/README.md

-# My Developer Portfolio website ⚡️
+# Personal Developer Portfolio website ⚡️

 ## A clean, beautiful and responsive portfolio